 This year resulted in my second World Championship gold, winning the Paratriathlon Vision Impaired race in Rotterdam, with Michellie Jones as my Guide.
 My first World Championship gold was 2015 in Chicago.
 I am now training for the World Championships on the Gold Coast next September – and my long-term goal is to make the Australian team for the 2020 Paralympics in Tokyo.

 In between I’ve attended and spoken at a number of events which has resulted in donations and promotion of Sport Access Foundation.
 These have included:

 I am looking forward to 2018 and working closely with our new partner BlueScope to develop and define our strategic business plan.

 Sport Access Foundation has only just begun, and we have so much potential to make an impact and to change the lives for all young Australians living with a disability.

-Make a difference and make a donation that will go towards providing financial assistance and support to enable children with a physical disability to participate in sporting activities.Donate now
+Make a donation that will go towards providing financial assistance and support to enable children with a disability to participate in sport.Donate now

 Sign up to our eNewsletter and stay up to to date with SAF.
 This could be details about grant announcements, upcoming events or about our inspirational founder.Sign up now